-- you were eligible for the previous SEISS grants (even if you didn't apply for them); and either - you are currently actively trading, but are impacted by reduced demand due to coronavirus; or - you were previously trading but are temporarily unable to do so due to coronavirus.
+- you were eligible for the previous SEISS grants (even if you didn't apply for them) - you are actively trading at the time you claim the grant; and - your sales have been reduced due to the COVID-19 pandemic in the period from

-We don't yet know when applications will open for the SEISS-3 grant, but we do know it will be capped at £3,750 for three months, working out at £1,250 per month.
+1 November 2020 to the date of your claim.
+We don't yet know when applications will open for the SEISS-3 grant, but we do know it will be capped at £1,875 for three months, working out at just £625 per month.